esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >For now, don’t worry about alt text on SVG images.
 There’s more on this in the Accessible Naming module in the Semantic Markup workshop.

 ##### Homepage
-There's a `tents.jpg` on the home page that actually adds context.
+There's a `tents.jpg` on the home page that actually adds context and Marcy suggests "A festival of tents at sunset".

 >💡Tip
 >
 >You don't need to add "Photo of..." to your alt text descriptions.
 When a screen reader sees the img tag, it will already announce it as an image.